HOW LONG DO YOU HAVE TO SUE FOR A SLIP AND FALL?

 Speak to an Experienced Denver Slip and Fall Lawyer Today

-If you have been injured in a slip and fall accident and have questions about the statute of limitations in your case, call Bachus & Schanker, LLC today.
+If you have been injured in a slip and fall accident in Colorado and have questions about the statute of limitations in your case, call Bachus & Schanker, LLC today.

 Our skilled legal team can help you understand how time limits apply in your case and help you get the compensation you need to get back to normal.
 We have represented countless injury victims and are passionate about providing high-quality legal representation to deserving people.
+We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
+Our attorneys are ready to serve you and fight for the compensation you deserve.
 Call us to schedule your free consultation to see how the statute of limitations applies in your slip and fall accident case.